 If you can't get the look you want despite your best efforts, consider the next tip.

-Hiring a food photographer is probably the best investment a restaurant owner can make in getting good pictures for their marketing.
+Hiring a food photographer is probably the best investment a restaurant owner can make to get good pictures for their marketing.
 A photographer has the right skills and knows exactly what to do to get the pictures you want.
-This will help keep your audience interested in your food.
+This will help you get your audience interested in your food.

-As food photographers, we love to work the way you want, and we will do everything we can to get the results you want.
-With our food photography service, we provide all of the equipment needed for the food photo shoot.
+As food photographers, we love to work your way and we will do everything we can to achieve the results you desire.
+With our food photography service we provide all the equipment needed for the food photo shoot.
 The results, including the complete image processing, are usually made available to you promptly.